okonomichiyaki/supercat/095-terminology.md

 (see "Combat Doctrine")

 new resources
-: type of resource that bot does not have OR type of planet bot does not have a building on
+: type of resource that bot does not have OR type of planet bot does not have a city on

 partial move
 : a bot Move which does not reach a destination on a single card (see "Movement Doctrine")